Should you Sell on Etsy or Own Website?

-Whenever your Etsy shop slows down or you hear yet another seller complaining that their shop got shut down completely for no reason, you probably wonder if it’s time to jump ship and get your own website.
+Whenever Etsy announces a fee increase or your Etsy sales slow down or you hear yet another seller complaining that their shop got shut down completely for no reason, you probably wonder if it’s time to jump ship and get your own website.

 I am in a lot of Facebook Groups for handmade sellers and I see the same type of posts come up again and again and again.

 Note: This post contains affiliate links – for more info click here

 Sellers want to know which is better – Etsy or their own website?

 “Should I sell my handmade products on Etsy or my own website?”

 The answer to questions like this is not that simple.

 It doesn’t have to be an EITHER / OR scenario.
 I think the best online strategy it to utilize BOTH Etsy and your own website.
 It’s also difficult to compare because it’s like apples to oranges.